BryanChasko/hugoBryanChaskoWebsite/content/services/website-security-managed-service.md

 ---
-title: "🔒 Website Security & Resilience Roadmap"
+title: "🔒 Website Security & Performance Improvement"
 date: 2025-12-23T00:00:00-07:00
 draft: false
-description: "A clear, easy-to-follow framework that helps your organization move from unexpected website issues to steady, confident control."
+description: "I will guide you through establishing a followable framework that helps your organization move from unexpected website issues and costs to steady, confident control.
+Or to help you implement a new idea or improvement."
 ---

-# 🔒 Website Security & Resilience Roadmap

-A clear, easy-to-follow framework that helps your organization move from unexpected website issues to steady, confident control.
 This service strengthens your digital infrastructure, protects sensitive information, and ensures your site runs smoothly — all while aligning improvements with your budget and goals.

 ## Active Remediation & Prevention